mitchellalderson/render-docs-agent/README.md

 ### Docker Compose (.env)

-All variables are documented in `.env.example`.
+All variables are documented in `env.example`.
 Just copy it and add your API keys!

 ## 📊 API Endpoints